“Biodegradation of poly(ester-urethane) coatings by Halopseudomonas formosensis”

 One promising solution of this problem lies with microorganisms that are able to break down plastic and recycle its components.
 But which microorganisms can be used?
 Recently, bacteria of the genus Halopseudomonas have been discovered living in the deep sea, in sites contaminated with crude oil, or also simply in compost heaps.
 Researchers at HHU Düsseldorf and Forschungszentrum Jülich discovered that these bacteria have a particular appetite for coatings, and have published their results in two joint back-to-back articles in the journal Microbial Biotechnology.These publications thus provide detailed insights into the microbial degradation of plastics, underlining the importance of the newly isolated bacterium for future processes enabling plastic biodegradation and bio-upcycling.
 This work arose from a fruitful collaboration between the HHU Institute of Molecular Enzyme Technology IMET (funded by the BMBF projects NO-STRESS and PlastiSea) and the Jülich Institute of Bio- and Geosciences IBG-1 (funded by the EU Horizon 2020 project Glaukos).
 The coatings were provided by industry partners I-Coats and Covestro.
 The close collaboration between the IBG-1 and IMET teams with industry partners thus paves the way for potential applications in biotechnology and bioremediation.

-On December 14, 2024, the Business School of East China ...
+On December 13, 2025, the School of Business at East Chi...